STEPHEN LIGHTBOWN

 He has spoken at events across the UK and at festivals such as Shambala, Womad, Verve Poetry Festival and Lyra Bristol Poetry Festival.
 In addition, Stephen has read internationally in San Antonio, Texas.

-In March 2019 Stephen’s first poetry collection, Only Air, was published by Burning Eye Books.
+Stephen writes poetry for children and adults.
+In March 2019 Stephen’s first poetry collection for adults, Only Air, was published by Burning Eye Books.
 His second collection The Last Custodian, a dystopian novella in poetry form, was published again by Burning Eye Books in June 2021 and an accompanying six episode podcast of the same name was launched in September 2021.
-In 2023 his first children’s poetry collection, And I Climbed, And I Climbed, was published by Troika Books.
-He hopes this will be the first of many books he writes for children.
-His poems have been anthologised by Verve Poetry Press, Hachette Children’s Group, The Poetry Business and Squares & Rebels.

-Stephen is also looking for a home for his first Middle Grade novel and a pamphlet of poems written about yoga whilst undertaking his yoga teacher training.
 He can be found on most social media channels via @spokeandpencil and is available to present talks and workshops on a range of issues including accessibility, disability poetry and how poets write about the relationship with their body.

 Additionally, he is a 2019, 2020 and 2021 Fellow of the literary organisation Zoeglossia.